baetyl/baetyl/doc/us-en/customize/How-to-write-a-python-script-for-python-runtime.md

 **Statement**

 - The operating system as mentioned in this document is Darwin.
+- The version of runtime is Python3.6, and for Python2.7, configuration is the same except fot the language difference when coding the scripts
 - The MQTT client toolkit as mentioned in this document is [MQTTBOX](../Resources-download.md#mqttbox-download).
 - In the test case mentioned in this document, the configuration of the Local Hub Service and Local Function Manager Service is as follows: